 Each chapter includes a preview of its content and a summary.
 Chapters 1 to 6 conclude with suggested activities for self-checking of understanding and for class discussion or individual exploration.
-Chapters 2 to 6 include annotated suggestions for further reading on each major topic in that chapter.
-Important technical concepts are presented sequentionally with key terms listed at the beginning of chapters and highlighted with explanations and examples in the text.
+Chapters 2 to 6 include annotated suggestions for further reading on each major topic in that chapter, listed in the order in which they occur.
+Important technical concepts are presented sequentially with key terms listed at the beginning of chapters and highlighted with explanations and examples in the text.
 A comprehensive glossary is provided for student reference, and the subject index allows for integration and reinforcement of concepts across topics and disciplinary perspectives.
 All terms which appear in the glossary are highlighted in the text, whether or not they are listed as key terms.